 Whether you are teaching little artists, graduating ones, or any in between, AOEU has you covered for the last days of school.
 Check out this list and try them for yourself!

 Photo scavenger hunts provide a fun approach to the creative process.
 This activity involves little preparation and keeps students engaged.
 Whether you are shooting inside or outside, you will want to establish some ground rules and boundaries.
 You may want to direct students to remain with partners or in small groups, stay within predetermined boundaries like a playground or outdoor courtyard, and make sure they respect other classes without interrupting them.

 Your scavenger hunt topics can be as specific as you want, from photographing red flowers to looser concepts open to interpretation such as delicious, or reflection.
 The lesson can be simple and open-ended or it can incorporate some photography techniques as part of the lesson.
+Check out the Digital Photography Basics Pack in PRO Learning to learn more.
 Save yourself prep time and jump over to this article for a complimentary scavenger hunt download.
 If there’s time to share the images, take advantage of the opportunity!
 If time doesn’t allow it, remember the point of the photo scavenger hunt is to simply have fun.

 No matter the age, chalk drawings can be a quick go-to activity with the bonus of making art outside.
 Making sidewalk chalk can be its own lesson, or it can be infused as part of a larger themed activity.
 You can introduce artists such as Julian Beever, a 3-D pavement artist, or street artist, David Zinn, who works with chalk and charcoal.
 Check out this idea for pairing chalk and digital photography for an engaging lesson you and your students will love!